DigitalPublishingToolkit/NN09/md/10Rules.md

 soon as his expedition had arrived in South America, he sank the ships they had come on, right in front of his crew.
-That would leave them with no hope of ever returning to the old world – and with a blank slate providing the mental state for them to engage the new continent.[^12]
+That would leave them with no hope of ever returning to the old world – and with a blank slate providing the mental state for them to deal with the new continent.[^12]

 Figuratively speaking, we need to demolish all hope of returning to the Old Game.
 The New Game is clearly not paradise on earth, is not